holzem/xtext-lexertrace/README.md

 trying to understand why the parser does not work as expected it is helpful to understand what is happening in the background.

+## Adding the trace feature

+##### Adding tracing to unit test

+These are the basic changes to the base implementation of the `Hello World` grammar.

+1. Create classes inheriting from `InternalLexertraceLexer`.
+Unfortunately Xtext creates two similar classes, one in the language plugin and another one in the ide plugin.
+2. After providing the same constructors as the superclass you need to override the method `nextToken`.
+This method provides the next token from the character stream to the parser.
+    An implementation detail is, that Xtext/Antlr just provide CommonTokens although the implementation is based on the token interface.
+A simple cast can fix that the debug output can provide information about the line and the character position in the line.
+3. TokenMapper uses a generated file to translate the integer token types to a readable format.
+4. Since there are two `InternalLexertraceLexer` classes to override I put the utility functions in an interface with default methods.
+Not the designated use of an interface but I prefer that to Util classes.
+5. Register the new `CustomLexer` and `CustomIdeLexer` classes in the Guice runtime modules `LexertraceRuntimeModule`, `LexertraceIdeModule`, and `LexertraceUiModule` to be created instead of the `InternalLexertraceLexer` classes

+ The unit test now yields (don't forget the log4j.properties in the tests plugin):

+	0    [main] DEBUG org.example.xtext.lexertrace.addon.TraceLexer.debugToken  - [@-1,0:4='Hello',<'Hello'>,1:0]
+	0    [main] DEBUG org.example.xtext.lexertrace.addon.TraceLexer.debugToken  - [@-1,6:10='Xtext',<RULE_ID>,1:6]
+	0    [main] DEBUG org.example.xtext.lexertrace.addon.TraceLexer.debugToken  - [@-1,11:11='!',<T__12>,1:11]
+	0    [main] DEBUG org.example.xtext.lexertrace.addon.TraceLexer.debugToken  - [@-1,0:0='<no text>',<-1>,0:-1]
+	16   [main] DEBUG org.eclipse.xtext.parser.antlr.AbstractInternalAntlrParser.parse  - Parsing took: 15 ms
+	16   [main] DEBUG org.eclipse.xtext.linking.impl.AbstractCleaningLinker.linkModel  - beforeModelLinked took: 0ms
+	31   [main] DEBUG org.eclipse.xtext.linking.impl.AbstractCleaningLinker.linkModel  - doLinkModel took: 0ms
+	31   [main] DEBUG org.eclipse.xtext.linking.impl.AbstractCleaningLinker.linkModel  - afterModelLinked took: 0ms

+##### Adding tracing to eclipse runtime workbench

+The Xtext SDK provides a logging plugin: `org.eclipse.xtext.logging`.
+This plugin sets the logging level of classes staring with `org.eclipse.xtext` to debug.
+Creating the logger in `TraceLexer` and `TokenMapper` with a string starting with the same characters addes the trace output from `CustomLexer` and `CustomIdeLexer` to the console output.

+Additionally to your own lexer output you can find trace output from Xtext as well.
+I found this information very helpful to understand how the editor works and where to put other extensions in place to modify the lexer with customized synthetic terminals.

 ## Building the example project

 I use Eclipse as my IDE.
 I added some launch configurations to the project to simplify using